NightwindDev/Tweak-Tutorial/p6_prefbundlept2.md

    - `@implementation`
         - This implements the view controller, basically allowing the developer to add methods and write the code in the view controller.
    - `- (NSArray *)specifiers {`
-        - This is the method holding all of the **specifiers**, i.e. the cells in the view controller (which is also a UITableViewController).
+        - This is the method holding all of the **specifiers**, i.e. the cells in the view controller.
    - `_specifiers = [self loadSpecifiersFromPlistName:@"Root" target:self];`
         - This line sets `_specifiers` to the specifiers which are in the `Root.plist`.
    - `return _specifiers;`